ntutic/json_scrapy/docs/intro/tutorial.rst

 [<Selector xpath='descendant-or-self::title' data='<title>Quotes to Scrape</title>'>]

-The result of running ``response.css('title')`` is a list-like object called :class:`~scrapy.selector.SelectorList`, which represents a list of :class:`~scrapy.Selector` objects that wrap around XML/HTML elements and allow you to run further queries to fine-grain the selection or extract the data.
+The result of running ``response.css('title')`` is a list-like object called :class:`~jscrapy.selector.SelectorList`, which represents a list of :class:`~jscrapy.Selector` objects that wrap around XML/HTML elements and allow you to run further queries to fine-grain the selection or extract the data.